truonghm/sql-problems/review.md

 Notice that the table has a few quirks:

 -  The __report_date__ column contains strings representing date in "YYYYMMDD" format, instead of actual dates.
--  There are a fixed number of contract IDs repeating through each day, and if there's no transaction for a particular contract on a particular day, the payment amount would be 0.
+-  There are a fixed number of contract IDs repeating through each day, and if there's no transaction for a particular contract on a particular day, the payment amount would be `NULL`.

 And here's the solution: